CoryMcCartan/conformalbayes/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a new release.
+* This release fixes CRAN notes caused by documentation incompatible with HTML5 standards.

 * Examples should take less than five seconds to run but may occasionally exceed that time depending on the computing power of the environment in which they are